TransVault/documentation/onboard/onboard.md

 ## Getting started

-There are three stages to go through to get started with ACS Onboarding, and they're described in the sections below:
+There are three stages to go through to get started with TransVault Onboard, and they're described in the sections below:

 ### Agents and configuration

-At least one agent has to be deployed to a on-premise server in order to use the onboarding features.
+At least one agent has to be deployed to an on-premise server in order to use the OnBoard features.
 Don't worry though, it's really easy to setup and configure.
 The instructions are covered in this [section](onboard.md#deploying-an-agent).

 ### Creating a workflow